-Visnja Maria Masina, MSN, RN, CNS, is a clinical nurse specialist for colorectal surgery and bariatrics within the Office of Nursing Education and Professional Development at Cleveland Clinic main campus.
+Visnja Maria Masina, MSN, RN, AGCNS-BC, is a board-certified adult clinical nurse specialist at Cleveland Clinic main campus.
 Masina’s experience consists of nurse consulting, mentoring and education, with focused efforts on evidence-based practice, professional development and nursing research.
 She serves as a resource for nursing staff members on topics such as nursing best practices, quality monitoring and process improvement.
 Throughout her career, Masina has developed protocols, documentation measures and auditing tools that have aided in improved quality processes and core measures within the Cleveland Clinic health system.

 - MSN, Clinical Nurse Specialist, the Breen School of Nursing, Ursuline College, 2013